meghna-saxena/survey-stark/notes/mongoose-for-survey-creation.md

 > Work flow

   - Survey instance and Email template => Mailer (email generation helper) -> http request -> send 'mailer' to email provider
-  - Survey instance tells the data inside the mail (data layer), and email template is the design/structure of the email (view layer).
+  - Survey instance tells the data inside the mail (data layer), and email template is the design/structure of the email, contains html or body of the mail (view layer).
   - Survey instance and email template are merged together inside 'mailer' object
   - Mailer obj represents one single email that is sent to list of people.
   - We're not interfacing with some email server directly, instead we use an API that automatically sends these emails.